Improved water quality with MPC-Buoy

 Due to real-time water quality monitoring

-Vallecitos Water District is known for its’ sustainable and innovative focus when it comes to water and wastewater treatment.
-Introducing LG Sonic technology in their Meadowlark Water Reclamation Facility was the logical next step for this award-winning facility in California.
+Vallecitos Water District is known for its sustainable and innovative focus when it comes to water and wastewater treatment.
+Introducing LG Sonic technology into their Meadowlark Water Reclamation Facility was the logical next step for this award-winning Californian facility.

 The MPC-Buoy technology is installed in an open water reservoir where the treated reclaimed water is stored to be later used for irrigation.
-The ultrasound encounters algae in nutrient-rich reclaimed water, specifically phosphorus, in an area with intense sunlight and little rain, which are the perfect conditions for algal blooms.
+The ultrasound encounters algae in nutrient-rich reclaimed water, specifically phosphorus, in an area with intense sunlight and little rain – the perfect conditions for algal blooms.

 Improved TSS, pH and DO levels

-Despite the perfect conditions for algae growth, LG Sonic along with other forms of treatment, has reduced the overall levels of algae in the reservoir since the installation.
+Despite the perfect conditions for algae growth, LG Sonic along with other forms of treatment, has reduced the overall algae levels in the reservoir since the installation.
 Not only improving the TSS, but also pH and Dissolved Oxygen levels.
-This ensures that Vallecitos Water District can provider even higher quality water to their reclaimed water customers.
+This ensures that Vallecitos Water District can provide even higher quality water to their reclaimed water customers.

-Vallecitos Water District and LG Sonic have been working closely together to monitor the water quality for optimum as it has been a new step for both parties.
-Later this year further cooperation is planned for another reservoir.
+Vallecitos Water District and LG Sonic have been working closely together to monitor the water quality, as it has been a new step for both parties.
+Later this year, further cooperation is planned for another reservoir.